Jacky Jiang

 I am a Master's student at the University of British Columbia in the QSAR group, where I work with talented people to pioneer particle physics simulations on quantum computers.

-Previously, I was the founding researcher of Verdi Expeditions, where I applied computation to enhance agricultural productivity.
+Previously, I was the technical co-founder of Verdi Expeditions, where I applied computation to enhance agricultural productivity.

 “Our obligation to survive and flourish is owed not just to ourselves but also to that Cosmos, ancient and vast, from which we spring."